 Those swift enough to snare one of the smoker-friendly "Juliet" balconies are rewarded with peaceful respite from the pace of the city on a weekday afternoon.
 For a more intimate setting, cocktails of all varieties are served in a tucked-away corner, sheltered from the open bar and restaurant space.

-The uncompromising menu is from Karen Baston, the chef behind other late night Thai spots such as Magic Mountain Saloon and Colonel Tan’s at Revolver.
+The uncompromising menu is from Karen Batson, the chef behind other late night Thai spot Colonel Tan’s at Revolver.
 Reservations are recommended for a table in the restaurant area and as on the bar side, the three street-facing balconies are hot property.

 Gift the experience of Australia's